-In 2022, 27.3 million Americans moved, according to U.S. Census data, which is 4% higher than in 2021.
+In 2022, more than 28 million Americans moved, according to the most recent available U.S. Census data.
 And with auto insurance inflation continuing its high, those looking to save a few bucks should pay close attention to anything that could bump up the cost of living in your new stomping grounds.

-You can see how much your car insurance premium will change by using CarInsurance.com’s moving tool.
+CarInsurance.com’s moving tool can help you see how much your car insurance premium will change.
 To use this tool, enter the ZIP code you are moving from and the ZIP code you are moving to.
 Next, enter the cost of your current car insurance premium.

 How much will my car insurance cost change if I move?